Skip to content

 Is 10x Leverage Safe?
 A Realistic Risk Assessment

 Honest analysis of whether 10x leverage is safe for crypto futures trading.
-Includes liquidation math, historical volatility data, and position sizing guidelines.
+Includes liquidation math, volatility data, and position sizing guidelines.

 10x leverage is not safe for beginners.
 But experienced traders who know the liquidation math and use hard stops can manage it.
 It sits in a middle ground.
 It is aggressive enough to cause serious losses, yet conservative enough that professionals use it regularly.